AustinMichaelColeman/transactionDownloader/README.md

 This extension helps you save time by automating the downloading and naming of the csv files that you can already download from the Wells Fargo website.
 It automatically downloads a csv for each account with the default date range, and includes this data in the csv file name.

+It was designed to work with https://github.com/AustinMichaelColeman/psyfolio - an automated financial analysis and budgeting project for Google Sheets

 How to use it:

 1. Install the extension